First Interstate Properties Portfolio

 Legacy Capital Partners

 Legacy Capital Partners is a real estate private equity firm co-founded by Mitchell Schneider and David St. Pierre in 2004.
-To date, Legacy Capital Partners has invested in 29 real estate assets in eight states.
 Legacy Capital Partners primarily focuses on multi-family housing investments that yield current cash returns and provide capital appreciation.

 Visit LCP1.com for more information.